We asked DJ Q to reel off his A-Z of everything garage related - everything from gun fingers to Local Action to EZ.

-Garage has become subject to a revival over the past few years, with the genre's recognisable two step beats merging into the charts and conquering club and festival shows across the UK.
+Garage became subject to a revival a couple of years back, with the genre's recognisable two step beats merging into the charts and conquering club and festival shows across the UK.

 It was DJ Q's 'You Wot' which got scooped by Ministry of Sound back in 2008 before he got to grips with remixing the likes of Dizzee Rascal, Amy Winehouse and Katy B.

 Since then Q has put out massive releases on Local Action, Butterz and his own imprint Q Recordings, he's also held down a six-year stint as a DJ on BBC 1Xtra.

 We asked the man himself to list an A-Z of everything that reminds him of the genre he champions.

 A - Alize

 A drink that I will always associate with UK garage.
 It’s what the older heads would always buy at the shop before going to raves.
 I might change my rider and add Alize, in fact I’m going to buy one after this!

 B - Brandy